The Cost of Selling a House

 However, if you own more than one property, the sale of any property other than your main residence will most likely be subject to Capital Gains Tax.

-- This ‘grace period’ used to be 3 years but reduced to 18 months in April 2014.
+- This ‘grace period’ was reduced from 18 months to 9 months in April 2020.

 - Your CGT liability will be based on the amount the property has increased in value during your time of ownership.